 The Audit Committee of our board of directors serves as the representative of the board for general oversight of our financial accounting and reporting, systems of internal control, audit process, and monitoring compliance with laws and regulations and standards of business conduct.
 The Audit Committee is made up solely of independent directors, as defined in the applicable SEC and Nasdaq rules, and operates under a written charter adopted by the board.
 The composition of the Audit Committee, the attributes of its members and its responsibilities, as reflected in its charter, are intended to be in accordance with applicable requirements for corporate audit committees.
 Management has responsibility for preparing our financial statements, as well as for our financial reporting process.
-Deloitte & Touche LLP, acting as our independent registered public accounting firm for the fiscal year ending April 30, 2023, is responsible for expressing an opinion on the conformity of our audited financial statements with Deloitte & Touche LLP, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting.
+Deloitte & Touche LLP, acting as our independent registered public accounting firm for the fiscal year ending April 30, 2023, is responsible for expressing an opinion on the conformity of our audited financial statements with generally accepted accounting principles in the United States.
+The Audit Committee periodically met meets with Deloitte & Touche LLP, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting.
 The Audit Committee members are not professional accountants or auditors, and their functions are not intended to duplicate or to certify the activities of management and the independent registered public accounting firm.